ammarfaizi2/linux-block/Documentation/watch_queue.rst

   * WATCH_TYPE_BLOCK_NOTIFY

     Notifications of this type indicate block layer events, such as I/O errors or temporary link loss.
-Watches of this type are set on a global queue.
+Watches of this type are set on the global device watch list.

 Event Filtering